teamshares/design-system/README.md

 ### Caveats

-Having local linking set up _does_ expose you to a few additional edge cases -- we've noted those we know about on this [Working with Shared Repos](https://www.notion.so/teamshares/Working-with-Shared-Repos-abca981d44e94e3587da090e50905cf0) doc; if you run into any issues I'd start there and then reach out to `#engineering-deps`.

 #### Yarn 3

 Super annoyingly, as of Yarn v3 the `yarn link` command adds a `resolutions` key directly to `package.json`... which we obviously can't commit to production, since it's only a valid path on your local computer.
 I WOULD LOVE A WORKAROUND HERE IF ANYONE HAS ONE!
-In the meantime, I've updated CI for all our consuming apps to include a linter step that will fail if you accidentally leave in the resolutions key.
+In the meantime, I've updated CI for all our consuming apps to include a linter step that will fail if you accidentally check that resolutions key in.

 ### Cleanup